vmware-archive/kubeless/docs/implementing-new-runtime.md

  - Functions should run `FUNC_TIMEOUT` as maximum.
 If, due to language limitations, it is not possible not stop the user function, at least a `408 - Timeout` response should be returned to the HTTP request.
  - Functions should receive two parameters: `event` and `context` and should return the value that will be used as HTTP response.
 See [the functions standard signature](/docs/runtimes#runtimes-interface) for more information.
 The information that will be available in `event` parameter will be received as HTTP headers.
  - Requests should be served in parallel.
- - Requests should be logged to stdout including date, HTTP method, requested path and status code of the reponse.
+ - Requests should be logged to stdout including date, HTTP method, requested path and status code of the response.
- - Exceptions in the function should be catched.
+ - Exceptions in the function should be caught.
 The server should not exit due to a function error.
  - [Optional] The function should expose Prometheus statistics in the path `/metrics`.
 At least it should expose:
    - Calls per HTTP method
    - Errors per HTTP method